 Sam's Auto Parts opened here in 1931.
 The sign looked like it was from the 1950s.
 It was removed around 2008 and sold at an auction.
 For more, see this website.

 The Erie-LaSalle Body Shop opened in 1934 and the sign was built in 1957.
 The car depicted is a Plymouth, possibly a Belvedere.
 The sign is about ten feet wide.
 The car is outlined with green neon while the text is lit in red and pink.
 These photos are from 2009 and 2012.
 The shop moved down the street in 2016.
-The sign will be cleaned up with new internal components installed and moved to the new location.
-The owner is not sure if he will keep the original, old-fashioned message board or upgrade it to a digital equivalent. [map]
+In 2017, the sign was restored and moved to the new location. [map]

 |Hiway House Motel